I'll Let You Know When I Get There: Plot

 After leaving Bennet Ahmed (Brandon Jay McLaren) unconscious in the cold, driving rain, Stan Larsen (Brent Sexton) arrives home.
 Mitch (Michelle Forbes) notices his bloody hands and shows him Rosie's pink shirt, disproving their mistaken assumptions about Ahmed.

 At the police station, Sarah Linden (Mireille Enos) and Stephen Holder (Joel Kinnaman) lie to Lieutenant Oakes (Garry Chalk) about the Somali girl disappearing, claiming she is probably with family in Canada.
 Linden admits her error in judgement about Ahmed.
 Oakes informs them that Ahmed has been admitted to the hospital.
 Later, with Holder, Linden regrets discussing the case with the Larsens.
 Holder states that Ahmed caused his own problems.
 Linden adds that, if Ahmed had been truthful with them, he could have simply been charged with kidnapping a minor.
-She then receives a phone call that Stan Larsen has turned himself into the police.
+She then receives a phone call that Stan Larsen has turned himself in to the police.

 At the marina, Regi Darnell (Annie Corley) informs Linden that she caught Linden's son, Jack (Liam James) and three friends smoking cigarettes and drinking beer.
 After an argument with Regi, who complains that Jack is not being adequately supervised, Linden storms out with Jack and their belongings and checks into a motel.

 The next morning, Linden looks over the Larsen evidence, focusing on a keychain's bird symbol and the mosque’s Quran.
 Holder arrives, and they wonder where Rosie could have gone after leaving Bennet Ahmed's apartment.
 At the jail, Linden asks Stan Larsen if Rosie's death could be connected to his mob past.
 He does not believe so.
 She mentions hearing his voice on the 911 call reporting Ahmed's injuries.
 Stan later pleads guilty to charges of kidnapping and attempted murder, but the judge permits his defense attorney to enter a not-guilty plea.

 Meanwhile, Holder visits Belko Royce (Brendan Sexton III) at the Larsen garage.
 Belko denies knowledge of Ahmed's assault.
 Holder then asks about the man’s previous involvement with the Kovarsky mob.
 Belko maintains that was in the past.